Stepney, Middlesex, London

 In 1930, the school was taken over by the London County Council and in 1935 became a boys' Approved School, also known as Ardale School.
 The majority of the school buildings have now been demolished and the site, now named Guardian Avenue, has been converted to residential use.

-Stepney operated a casual ward for vagrants on Eastfield Road in Limehouse.
+By the early 1900s, Stepney operated a casual ward for vagrants at Eastfield Street (also referred to as 121 Maroon Street) in Limehouse.

 London Metropolitan Archives, 40 Northampton Road, London EC1R OHB.
 Union records include Guardians' minute books (1836-1926); Financial records 1839-1925; Staff records (1894-1925); etc.